zchips/web-s10-rtk-query-mp-start/README.md

 #### 👉 TASK 3 - Wire RTK Query to the application

-1. Inside [quotesApi.js](./frontend/state/quotesApi.js) **create a `quotesApi`** containing 4 endpoints: a `getQuotes` query, and `toggleFake`, `createQuote`, `deleteQuote` mutations.
+1. Inside [quotesApi.js](./frontend/state/quotesApi.js) **create a `quotesApi`** containing 4 endpoints: a `getQuotes` query, and `createQuote`, `toggleFake` and `deleteQuote` mutations.
 Do not flesh these out completely yet.
 We just want to scaffold and export this API so we can plug it to Redux in the next step.

 2. Inside [store.js](./frontend/state/store.js) import the `quotesApi` and **connect** its reducer and its middleware to the existing Redux store.